Last Updated on May 27, 2023 by Dave Schoenbeck

 Self-awareness in leadership can help you develop a more well-rounded view of yourself, which, in turn, will increase your awareness of how you interact with others.
 Here are a few ways to improve your self-awareness:

 - Learn what makes you tick.
-Our behavior is the result of outside triggers that prompt our subconscious to react.
+Our behavior results from outside triggers that prompt our subconscious to react.
 Once you learn what causes you to respond, whether that reaction is anger, tears, or panic, you can better prepare yourself for the future.

 - Take a behavioral profile assessment.
-While profiling tests such as the DISC & Motivators or the Myers–Briggs Type Indicator cannot possibly account for all of the complexities that humans contain, they can be a powerful scientific tool to help you understand yourself more thoroughly.
+While profiling tests such as the DISC & Motivators or the Myers–Briggs Type Indicator cannot account for all the complexities humans contain, they can be a powerful scientific tool to help you understand yourself more thoroughly.

 - Ask for feedback.
 How does your family see you?
 Your friends?
 Your peers?
 Your employees?
 Learning how others see you is a valuable step towards fully understanding yourself.
-Just be sure that you can honestly accept whatever they have to say, and prepare for the possibility that you won’t like what you hear.
+Just be sure you can honestly accept whatever they say and prepare for the possibility that you won’t like what you hear.

 - Trust examples, not thoughts.
 We all see ourselves a certain way on the inside, but how does that match up with our external behavior?
 What we do carries much more weight than what we say.
-For every truth, you think you know about yourself, look at the evidence.
-If your actions don’t match up with your philosophy, it’s time to reconsider.
+Look at the evidence for every truth you think you know about yourself.
+If your actions don’t match your philosophy, it’s time to reconsider.

 - Be honest with yourself.
 A key component of self-awareness in leadership is admitting that no one is perfect.
-If you’re willing to acknowledge your flaws, you’re one step closer to mastering them.
+If you acknowledge your flaws, you’re one step closer to mastering them.

-Self-awareness and leadership go hand-in-hand, but being self-aware doesn’t come naturally to everyone.
-Click on my contact form, fill it out, and schedule a time to meet me on a video call to work on your self-awareness skills.
+Self-awareness and leadership go hand-in-hand, but self-awareness doesn’t come naturally to everyone.
+So click on my contact form, fill it out, and schedule a time to meet me on a video call to work on your self-awareness skills.